sigstat/sigstat/docs/md/SigStat.Common.Model.md

 #### `ApproximateLimit`

-Used to approximate the classification limit in the training process.
+<sub>Used to approximate the classification limit in the training process.</sub>
 ```csharp
 public class SigStat.Common.Model.ApproximateLimit